OWRC/watertable/index.md

 By constraining the water table to all mapped streams, the water table was observed rise to unreasonable elevations.
 This was especially the case around lower order streams in upland areas of higher permeability sandy or granular soils like the Oak Ridges Moraine.
 Through trial and error, streams of Strahler Class 4 or greater were assigned stream nodes used to constrain the water table.

 Additional adjustments were made in the Niagara Escarpment and Canadian Shield regions where the topographic variability resulted in the mapped water table being notably deep below the ground surface.
-To raise the water table surface in these areas, Strahler Class 3 streams and higher were assigned stream nodes for areas west of the brow of the Niagara Escarpment and in areas where the Canadian Shield is exposed at surface.
+To raise the water table surface, Strahler Class 3 and 2 streams (and higher) were assigned stream nodes for areas west of the brow of the Niagara Escarpment and in areas where the Canadian Shield is exposed at surface.

 In some areas of poor well density, the incorporation of stream nodes over-constrained the water table surface between deeper river valleys (e.g. between the Rouge River and Don River valleys), resulting in an unreasonably deep watertable.
 To minimize this type of over-constraint, a density driven methodology was employed to restrict the use of stream nodes in areas of poor well density-(defined as areas having less than three wells within a 1-kilometre radius of a stream node).